openstack-infra/jenkins-job-builder/doc/source/execution.rst

 **url**
   The base URL for your Jenkins installation.

+**timeout**
+  (Optional) The connection timeout (in seconds) to the Jenkins server.
+  By default this is set to the system configured socket timeout.

 **query_plugins_info**
   Whether to query the Jenkins instance for plugin info when a configuration file is provided.
 If a configuration file is not provided `jenkins-jobs` will